 Primary productivity sets the upper threshold for productivity at upper trophic levels.
-The results of this study confirm earlier findings of low phytoplankton biomass of ~30 mg/m in Kinbasket and ~15 mg/m in Revelstoke and low rates of primary productivity of ~150 mg C/m/d in Kinbasket and ~100 mg C/m/d in Revelstoke.
+The results of this study confirm earlier findings of low phytoplankton biomass of $\sim 30~\text{mg/m}^2$ in Kinbasket and $\sim 15~\text{mg/m}^2$ in Revelstoke and low rates of primary productivity of $\sim 150~\text{mg}$ C/m2/d in Kinbasket and $\sim 100~\text{mg}$ C/m2/d in Revelstoke.
 Both parameters in this study (chlorophyll and primary productivity) fall within the general ranges of oligotrophic trophic category as defined by Wetzel, 2001.

 An extremely low percentage of energy is transferred from one trophic level to the next, between 5-15%, so the number of trophic levels in a food chain is an important determinant of productivity of upper trophic levels (Wetzel, 2001).
 The size structure of the phytoplankton community can provide some insight into the structure of the food web.
-Nanoplankton (2.0-20.0 $\mu$ m) are effectively consumed by many zooplankton species which is important for the efficient transfer of organic matter up the food chain and the high contribution of nanoplankton suggests a strong linkage from this trophic level to the microzooplankton trophic level.
+Nanoplankton (2.0-20.0 μm) are effectively consumed by many zooplankton species which is important for the efficient transfer of organic matter up the food chain and the high contribution of nanoplankton suggests a strong linkage from this trophic level to the microzooplankton trophic level.
 While nanoplankton biomass and production are high in both Kinbasket and Revelstoke and often dominate the phytoplankton community, the strong prevalence of picoplankton size cells suggests the microbial food web is also important in both Kinbasket and Revelstoke Reservoirs.
 The microbial food web or microbial loop likely support an important function in providing a pathway for small cells to be incorporated into the food web and, equally important, the microbial loop may play an important role in efficient nutrient recycling (Stockner and Porter, 1988)